zostay/RakuWAPI/README.md

     my &mw-app = &mw.assuming(&app);
 ```

+[**Conjecture:** The above code does not work, but should.
+The problem is that `.assuming()` does not (as of this writing) preserve the return type of the method called.
+If that patch or one like it turns out to somehow go against the spirit of `.assuming()` or something, this requires a better example.]

 ### 2.1.0 Middleware Definition

 The way in which middleware is defined and applied is left up to the middleware author.
 The example in the previous section uses a combination of priming and defining a closure.
 This is, by no means, the only way to define P6W middleware in Perl 6.